yaaredry/dictionary_builder/README.md

-# dictionary_builder
+# WordCountParser

-# ruby class to build a word-count dictionary
+# ruby class to build a word-count dictionary from a directory contains multiple .txt files